-Steven Downey, chartered financial analyst candidate at Holborn Assets in Dubai, gives an example of how diversification and non-correlation work in practice.
+Steven Downey, a chartered financial analyst candidate at Holborn Assets in Dubai, gives an example of how diversification and non-correlation work in practice.
 “In 2008, during the financial crisis, the US stock market crashed 37 per cent but US bonds rose 20 per cent.
 If you held both, your bond gains would have partially mitigated your equity losses.”

 A balanced portfolio may underperform the market when it is shooting up, but the consolation comes when it crashes.